pubnub/chat-engine-function/README.md

-# ChatEngine Server
+# ChatEngine Framework Server

 This repository contains the REST API running as a PubNub function that is required for the [ChatEngine Framework](https://github.com/pubnub/chat-engine/) to operate.

-## ChatEngine Application and Key Provisioning Guide
+## Provisioning the ChatEngine Framework Application and Key

-To setup ChatEngine on PubNub, one must first setup a new PubNub App.
-The following outlines how to manually setup a PubNub ChatEngine Key.
+To set up PubNub to host the ChatEngine Framework REST API on a PubNub Function, you must first set up a new PubNub App.
+The following outlines how to manually set up a PubNub ChatEngine Framework Key.

-Setup an account, create a set up pubsub keys, configure these keys to

-### Basic Steps
-1. Navigate to [PubNub's Portal](pubnub.com), sign in, and select the _Create New App_ button at the top-right of the logged in user's app page.
+1. Navigate to [PubNub's Portal](dashboard.pubnub.com), sign in, and select _Create New App_.
-1. Enter an App name (e.g. `ChatEngine Application`) and click the _Create_ button.
+1. Enter an App name (e.g. `ChatEngine Application`) and click _Create_.
 1. Select the newly made App icon and navigate to the _Demo Keyset_.
-1. The following setting need to be updated on the key:
+1. Update the following setting on the keyset:

 | **Presence**      | `on` |
 |:--------------|:--------:|